chrischow/agamotto/README.md

     - [ ] Add dedicated stock page and more info on the stock
 - Documentation:
     - [ ] Write docs for admin dashboard
-    - [ ] Remove Flask initialisation and password creation from Getting Started docs (i.e. do it prior to building)
+    - [ ] Update docs based on latest features
     - Re-factor docs to installation + deployment for different platforms
-        - [ ] Local development server
-        - [ ] Docker container with development server
         - [ ] Google App Engine (using containers)
         - [ ] Heroku
         - [ ] PythonAnywhere